Vermeer (video game series)

 Vermeer is a series of strategy and business simulation video games launched in 1987 by Ariolasoft.
 It contained three individual games between the original launch and 2004: Vermeer (1987), Vermeer: Die Kunst zu erben (1997), and Vermeer: The Great Art Race (2004).

 The name of the game series is reminiscent of the Dutch painter Jan Vermeer.
-The game title of the original game contained a graphic that is similar to his famous work "Girl with a Pearl Earring".
-In the game, however, the name stands for a fictional art forger named Vico Vermeer.
+The game title of the original game contained a graphic that is similar to his famous work "Girl with a Pearl Earring", but in the game, the name stands for a fictional art forger named Vico Vermeer.

 Description

 Aim of the game

 The action takes place in the 1920s.
 The game is playable in both single and multiplayer modes with up to 4 players (up to 5 in Vermeer 2).
 The aim of the game is to recover works of art which were lost in the first world war and which belong the players' dying uncle - the Berlin art collector Walter von Grünschild.
 Each player receives funding from the uncle which has to be increased by various means in order to enable the player to buy at auction various works of art as they come up for sale.
 The winner will inherit Walter von Grünschild's fortune and gain control of the corporate empire.